 Despite their different functions, schools often treat CMSs and LMSs as the same.
 That’s understandable: in some cases, the integration between CMS and LMS is refined enough to render the CMS invisible to everyone but the IT team.
 Just know that the CMS and LMS are two very distinct elements when setting up or updating a lecture capture system of your own.

 You have your video and audio sources, video encoder, CMS, and LMS.
 What happens next?
 A well-integrated lecture capture workflow will go something like this:

-Video and audio sources transfer signals to the video encoder, either hardware or software based.
+Video and audio sources transfer signals to the video encoder, which is either hardware or software-based.

 The encoder captures and combines the sources into a digital format.
 Ideally, the system will automatically upload any recordings to the CMS.

 The CMS processes and stores the lecture capture content.

 On-demand, the LMS communicates with the CMS to play back the lecture recordings for students.

 An Epiphan Pearl video production system is the most effective way to record video, whether the subject is a lecture in a traditional classroom, flipped classroom content in a dedicated lecture recording studio, or a convocation ceremony in a sprawling event hall – whatever your school needs.

 Purpose-built for recording and streaming, Pearl hardware encoders make it easy to create videos that look and sound professional.
 And with comprehensive Kaltura, Panopto, and YuJa CMS integrations, uploading and managing all your lecture capture content is easy.